 4. Bad Dutch translation

 People of the Netherlands hear me now.
-You may have heard this before, but I will say it again, a poes in South Africa is a very derogatory term for a….um…vagina.
-Phewwwwww…I’m still grappling with that one.
-Anyway, moving on now.
+You may have heard this before, but I will say it again: poes in South Africa is a derogatory word to describe a vagina.

 5. Right of way for drivers

-Well slap my —- and call me Famke (My dutch name of choice).
 Is that even right?
 In Cape Town if you want to get out of a side road you may actually be sitting there for a while or until some courteous soul decided to give you a “break”.
 Or as my dad used to say… “the only way to get across the road; is to be born on the other side.”
-Maybe I should tag Erik into this story…

 6. Dark skin attention